Chanty

 Try to replenish your spontaneous speech with not only common words/phrases but also rarely used ones.
 Search in memory for terms, synonyms, and epithets.

-However, make sure you are not misleading an interlocutor or bragging about your education.
-It lies in learning to speak clearly and coherently, using a rich vocabulary to clarify the wording, more capacious conveying of meaning, and avoiding misunderstandings.
+But be careful not to mislead your interlocutor or brag about your education.
+It is about learning to speak clearly and coherently, using a rich vocabulary to clarify your expressions, conveying meaning more fully, and avoiding misunderstandings.

 Here is such a paradox – to expand the vocabulary and introduce new expressions into your speech, trying to simplify it.